 A practical focus upon public finance that includes a comparison of alternative budget formats, key analytical techniques and budgetary politics.
 Prerequisite(s): PLSC 201 with a grade of C or better, or permission of instructor.
+Notes: Offered variable times.

 321. Public Policy and Policy Analysis (3).